 Crochet Half Granny Hexagon (Two Ways)

-There are 2 different shapes you can make when crocheting half hexagons and today I will show you how to make both with a step by step tutorial and diagram.
+There are 2 different shapes you can make when crocheting half hexagons and today I will show you how to make both with a step-by-step tutorial and diagram.

 Use these patterns to fill the edging of a hexagon blanket or make multi-colored granny hexagons, they are quick and easy to make.